marcuscaisey/please.nvim/README.md

 ```

 ### Documentation
-Documentation can be found in the help file by running `:help please.nvim`.
+Detailed documentation can be found in the help file by running `:help please.nvim`.